Joker-KP/buxfer-updater/README.md

    (`python byxsync.py --up  my_password`).
    So as not to be surprised next time define `salt` in your config.yaml The default is the folder path where BuxSync is stored.

+1. How to start the browser maximized?
+   Use add-on